-When traveling through OHare International Airport, the general public may not realize that getting to their destination within Terminals 1, 2 or 3 via the Elevated Parking Structure, Surface Lot C, the Hilton Hotel and even the CTA Blue Line requires you to walk through one of seven pedestrian tunnels.
+When traveling through O'Hare International Airport (ORD), the general public may not realize that getting to their destination within Terminals 1, 2 or 3 via the Elevated Parking Structure, Surface Lot C, the Hilton Hotel and even the CTA Blue Line requires you to walk through one of seven pedestrian tunnels.
 These access points are located underneath the Terminal lower Level Roadways and were constructed in 1977 of cast-in-place reinforced concrete varying in lengths.
-The interior of the tunnels is lined with terrazzo finishes, tile walls and drop ceilings.
+The interior of the tunnels were originally lined with terrazzo finishes, tile walls and drop ceilings.
 In between the drop ceilings and the tunnel top are infrastructure utilities, and in between the tunnel top and lower level roadway subgrade, are general site utilities for storm, sanitary, water, and electrical.

-Over the last decade, the existing tunnels have experienced significant leaks during heavy rain events.
-This has resulted in repeated maintenance, drying and cleaning of the interiors spaces, and, on occasion, the temporary closing of a tunnel by the Chicago Department of Aviation (CDA).
-The toll of the leakage over time have also cause damage to the interior finishes.
-Past attempted localized repairs have not been fully effective; therefore the CDA made the decision to implement an effective and permanent solution.
+Over the last decade, the existing tunnels experienced significant leaks during heavy rain events.
+This fact resulted in repeated maintenance, drying and cleaning of the interiors spaces, and, on occasion, the temporary closing of a tunnel by the Chicago Department of Aviation (CDA).
+The toll of the leakage over time also caused damage to the interior finishes.
+Past attempted localized repairs were not fully effective; therefore the CDA made the decision to implement a permanent and long-lasting solution.

-Initially, Epsteins civil engineers were tasked with evaluating the existing conditions of the seven the Pedestrian Tunnels to determine the source of water infiltration, and provide recommendations to remediate the infiltration.
+Initially, Epstein's civil engineers were tasked with evaluating the existing conditions of the seven Pedestrian Tunnels to determine the source of water infiltration, and provide recommendations to remediate the infiltration.
 The scope of that work consisted of:

 - 3D laser scanning surveys of the interiors of each tunnel